vshi2316/Affective-Functional-Aging-Genetics/data/README.md

 Format: RDS data frame containing CHARLS with the same columns as the main endpoint input.

 Mortality and censoring dates must reflect the adjudicated endpoint hierarchy documented for each cohort.
 A current visit must precede the endpoint date.
 Exposure information from proxy or end-of-life interviews is not used.

+## Dementia-related outcome inputs

+The dementia-related outcome workflow reuses `dynamic_candidate_exact.rds` from the mortality workflow and requires five controlled inputs.

+### Identifier crosswalk

+Format: RDS data frame.

+Required columns:

+- `cohort`: ELSA or SHARE;
+- `candidate_id`: analysis identifier in `dynamic_candidate_exact.rds`;
+- `provider_id`: identifier in the corresponding harmonized provider file.

+The pair `cohort`, `candidate_id` and the pair `cohort`, `provider_id` must each be unique.
+The crosswalk is governed participant-level information and must not be committed.

+### ELSA harmonized outcome panel

+Format: Stata file.

+Required identifier: `idauniqc`.

+For waves 1-10, the workflow reads the harmonized variables `r[wave]demene`, `r[wave]iwstat`, `r[wave]iwy`, `r[wave]iwm` and `r[wave]proxy`.
+Dementia-related status must use 0 for no and 1 for yes.
+Proxy status uses 1 for a proxy interview.

+### SHARE harmonized outcome panel

+Format: Stata file.

+Required identifier and country variables: `mergeid`, `country`.

+For waves 2 and 4-9, the workflow reads `r[wave]alzdeme`, `r[wave]iwstat`, `r[wave]iwy`, `r[wave]iwm` and `r[wave]proxy`.
+Alzheimer disease or dementia status must use 0 for no and 1 for yes.
+Proxy values 1 and 2 are both classified as proxy interviews.

+### Cohort cognition files

+Format: one RDS long-format data frame per cohort.

+Required columns:

+- `id`: provider identifier corresponding to `provider_id` in the crosswalk;
+- `wave`: cohort wave;
+- `cognition_score`: cohort-native observed cognition score.

+The cognition sensitivity uses the dynamic-entry wave or immediately preceding cohort wave and standardizes observed scores within the eligible cohort sample.

+### Event-time rules

+The primary analysis requires an explicit negative dementia-related status at dynamic entry.
+First subsequent positive status defines the survey-detected event date.
+ELSA and SHARE endpoints are analysed separately.
+Known death is retained as a competing event when supported by a dynamic risk interval.
+A sensitivity analysis censors follow-up at the last observed dementia-related assessment.

 ## Other governed resources